chewzzz1014/markdown-portfolio/README.md

-## Your GitHub Learning Lab Repository for Communicating Using Markdown
+# Your GitHub Learning Lab Repository for Communicating Using Markdown
+## View the simple portfolio I had created in this course [here](https://chewzzz1014.github.io/markdown-portfolio/).

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.